-• Form 8594, Asset Allocation Statement under Sections 338 and 1060.
+• Form 8594, Asset Acquisition Statement Under Section 1060.
 Corporations file this form to report the purchase or sale of a group of assets that constitute a trade or business if goodwill or going concern value could attach to the assets and if the buyer's basis is determined only by the amount paid for the assets.